anacatbarbosa/project/README.md

 ## CSS

 style.css - general styling of common elements all webpages have.
-That includes the scrollbar, navigation and footer, body general settings, alerts, header styles, the carousel style for the homepage, hover effects and their responsive behavior with three different max-width so it would look great on any screen :)
+That includes the scrollbar, navigation and footer, body general settings, alerts, header styles, the carousel style for the homepage, hover effects and their responsive behavior with different screen sizes so it would look great on almost any screen :)

 about.css - as the name suggests, styling of the about.html page.
 Our shorter CSS file since it's not a page that the user can interact with and also the one with less elements.
 Just a few rules to make both text and the image look well positioned and also responsive.
 We don't want our page to look like our Word documents look after we move an image, do we?

 login.css - all forms present on our project are styled the same, and here was when we styled the first forms (login and registration).
 This CSS file contains mainly form stylization since the login page is composed by two forms.

 recipes.css - where we styled the form for adding a recipe and how the recipe list would look.
 With the help of flexbox and some minimalist hover effects, we were able to organize our recipes (while also making it responsive).

+recipe_details.css - with the help of flexbox we stylized each individual recipe page with a carousel composed of the uploaded images from the user and the respective recipe on it's side.
+It follows the same style rules as the rest of the website and let's just say making a carousel responsive is not an easy task... but we made it!

 profile.css - once more, flexbox comes to the rescue and helps us with dividing the user profile page with a vertical menu on the left side of the page, and the corresponding dynamic response to each menu button on the right side.
 We also used the same stylization on the users recipes from recipes.css to keep things neat and tidy (and... responsive!)